Foosa7/Italiano/Lezione/Passato-prossimo-e-Imperfetto.md

 * Nostro canale - Our channel
 * Caricare - Load
 * Cui - Which
+* Abbiamo - We have
+* Non dimenticati fare - Do not forget to

 ## Parole Sconosciute
 * Ripassare - Review